jackocnr/intl-tel-input/README.md

 ```

 **getCleanNumber**
-Returns the current number formatted to the [E164 standard](http://en.wikipedia.org/wiki/E.164) (requires the utilsScript option).
+Get the current number formatted to the [E164 standard](http://en.wikipedia.org/wiki/E.164).
+Requires the utilsScript option.
 ```js
 $("#mobile-number").intlTelInput("getCleanNumber");
 ```
+Returns a string e.g. `"+17024181234"`

 **getNumberType**
-Returns the type (fixed-line/mobile/toll-free etc) of the current number (requires the utilsScript option).
-Use the global intlTelInputUtils.numberType enum for matching.
-Enum details [here](https://code.google.com/p/libphonenumber/source/browse/trunk/javascript/i18n/phonenumbers/phonenumberutil.js#896) (note that there's no way to differentiate between fixed-line and mobile numbers in the US, so instead it will return FIXED_LINE_OR_MOBILE).
+Get the type (fixed-line/mobile/toll-free etc) of the current number.
+Requires the utilsScript option.
 ```js
 var type = $("#mobile-number").intlTelInput("getNumberType");
 if (type == intlTelInputUtils.numberType.MOBILE) {
     // is a mobile number
 }
 ```
+Returns an integer, which you can match against the various options in the global enum `intlTelInputUtils.numberType`.
+Details [here](https://code.google.com/p/libphonenumber/source/browse/trunk/javascript/i18n/phonenumbers/phonenumberutil.js#896).
+Note that there's no way to differentiate between fixed-line and mobile numbers in the US, so instead it will return `FIXED_LINE_OR_MOBILE`.

 **getSelectedCountryData**
 Get the country data for the currently selected flag